MOMables® Healthy Lunches for Kids

 Bake:

-• Bake for 6 hours, until leather peels away easily from the parchment.
-Set on the counter to fully cool down for 4 hours or overnight.
+• Bake for 4 to 6 hours, until the fruit leather peels away easily from the parchment and the middle is no longer wet.
+If baking multiple baking sheets, swap positions after 2 to 3 hours.
+Remove the tray from the oven onto the counter to fully cool down for 4 hours or overnight.

-• Using scissors, cut the parchment paper from the edges and then into strips.
+• With scissors, cut the parchment paper from one end to the other, into strips.
 Roll them up, parchment and all.

 Notes

 • Oven temperatures will vary.
-Start checking it after 3.5-4 hours.
-If you leave it in too long again… fruit crisps.
+Start checking the fruit leather after 3 to 4 hours.
+If you leave it in too long it will crisp up.

 Equipment